chrisk60331/python_chatgpt/readme.md

 Python ChatGPT is a Python module that allows you to have threaded conversations with OpenAI's GPT-3 language model from the command line.

 You will need an API key from openAI.
-To get one, sign up yes, sign up at [open ai](https://platform.openai.com/account/api-keys) and spit out an api key.
+To get one, sign up at [open ai](https://platform.openai.com/account/api-keys) and spit out an api key.

 ## Installation